markcellus/wait-for-element-transition/README.md

 If the element has already transitioned before the `waitForElementTransition()` is called, the `waitForElementTransition()`s promise will resolve immediately.
 So you can always guarantee that your code will run, just as it would synchronously.

+## Alternatives

+### The `transitionend` event

+Using the `transitionend` or `animationend` events on an Element will allow you to wait until an Element's transition has ended, but this approach is limited:

+1. The events don't fire in the case where a transition is removed before completion (i.e. display is set to "none" or if the css property is removed) and
+1. The events don't fire when there are no css transition properties specified, which doesn't allow us to run the same animation-completion logic on elements which may or may not be animated.

+### Web Animations

+- Not supported in all browsers like Internet Explorer or Safari